DesperatePeter/starsector-advanced-weapon-control/README.md

 Hotkeys (rebindable in Settings.editme):
 - NUMPAD 1-7 - Cycle firing modes for weapon groups 1-7 for targeted or player ship
-- J - Show info about current firing modes (and load/save modes)
+- "J" - Show info about current firing modes (and load/save modes)
-- / - Reset all modes back to default for current ship
+- "/" - Reset all modes back to default for current ship
-- * - Manually load firing modes for all deployed ships
+- "*" - Manually load firing modes for all deployed ships

 Technical Note: Any key that represents the numbers 1 to 7 and isn't used by the base game will work.
 So, if you rebind your weapon group keys (to e.g. F1-F7), you should be able to use the normal number keys.